Optometrist Sarah Douglas Answers Myopia Management Questions from her Bristol Clinic

-The beauty of myopia managemnt options are that they can be continued into adult life.
-There is no cut off point.
+The beauty of myopia management options are that they can be continued into adult life.
+There is no cut-off point.

-We would review at 16yrs and if there is no progression in refraction (prescription) or axial length for 2 years we would give you the option of stopping.
+We review at 18 to 20 years and if there is no progression in refraction (prescription) or axial length for 2 years there is the option of stopping.

 What is the earliest age you recommend?

-The best time to start myopia management is at initial diagnosis .
+The best time to start myopia management is at the initial diagnosis.
 There are myopia management options available for all ages.

-Under the age of 9yrs, myopia tends to progress at a faster rate so the sooner we start myopia management, the more effect it is likely to have.
+Under the age of 9yrs, myopia tends to progress at a faster rate so the sooner we start myopia management, the more effective it is likely to be.